delgebaly/DH150-DanyaElgebaly/README.md

 - Because of the influx of information provided on the webpage, it is important that help documentation is available in some form or the other.
 The library website unfortunately does not include any documentation that might help better understanding navigation of resources or information regarding the library.
 There is the "ask a librarian" feature which helps to solve the issue, but may not be ideal for individuals who need an immediate response, particularly on something simple that may not require a professional.
 Furthermore, a simple implementation of Frequenty Asked Questions or simple documentation on navigation would help to resolve this issue and improve the user experience.

 ## UCLA Athletics Website
 [UCLA Athletics](http://uclabruins.com)

 The next website I chose to analyze was the UCLA Athletics website which contains information about all the NCAA sports at UCLA, game schedules, news, and instructions on how to buy tickets.
 The main issues that I seemingly came across was finding the right information efficiently and being able to effectively navigate the site seamlessly.
-There were lots of ambiguities as well as an overload of information, that made it difficult to find information easily.
+There were lots of ambiguities as well as an overload of information that made it difficult to find information easily.
 Through certain improvements using analysis of the ten usability heuristics, the user experience can be improved.

 !(AthleticsWebsite)(AthleticsWeb.png)